-Unlike hard disk drives, solid state drives can read and write data at the same time.
-This means they can execute web requests faster than hard disk drives which will lead to a better hosting performance, especially for request-heavy sites.
+Unlike hard disk drives, solid-state drives can read and write data at the same time.
+This means they can execute web requests faster than hard disk drives, leading to better hosting performance, especially for request-heavy sites.
 Faster read/write times can also lessen your server’s CPU reliance, which frees up server resources.

 More Reliable Performance Because No Fragmentation